mollie/api-documentation/source/reference/v2/payments-api/create-payment.rst

       :type: amount object
       :condition: optional

-      Any :doc:`discounts applied </orders/handling-discounts>` to the line.
+      Any discounts applied to the line.
 For example, if you have a two-for-one sale, you should pass the amount discounted as a positive amount.

       For example: ``{"currency":"EUR", "value":"10.00"}`` if you want to give a €10.00 discount on this line.